ytvnr/property-based-testing/property-based-testing-slides/slides.md

 Let's play with the [Fizz Buzz Kata](http://codingdojo.org/kata/FizzBuzz/).

 Iterating over numbers from 1 to 100,
-- If the number is divisible by 3, then return "Fizz"
+- If the number is divisible by 3, then returns "Fizz"
-- If the number is divisible by 5, then return "Buzz"
+- If the number is divisible by 5, then returns "Buzz"
-- If the number is divisible by both 3 and 5, then return "FizzBuzz"
+- If the number is divisible by both 3 and 5, then returns "FizzBuzz"
-- Else, return the number
+- Else, returns the number

 ---
 transition: fade-out